-In an effort to create more housing opportunities for families on our Public Housing and Housing Choice Voucher waiting lists, and in recognition of certain families attaining self-sufficiency, HACSB implemented this activity to transition families who have an annual income which exceeds 80% of area median income ("over-income") off of housing assistance.
+In an effort to create more housing opportunities for families on our Public Housing and Housing Choice Voucher waiting lists, and in recognition of certain households attaining self-sufficiency, HACSB implemented this activity to transition households who have an annual income which exceeds 80% of area median income ("over-income") off of housing assistance.
 This activity applies to the Public Housing program, Tenant-Based Housing Choice Voucher program, and Project-Based Voucher program.

-Through this activity, over-income families will be given a six-month transition period.
-After the six-month transition period, families will transition to receiving no housing assistance from HACSB.
-Public Housing and Project-Based Voucher families will be required to move, and HCV families will have the option of remaining with their current landlord with no assistance or locating alternate housing.
+Through this activity, over-income households will be given a six-month transition period.
+After the six-month transition period, households will transition to receiving no housing assistance from HACSB.
+Public Housing and Project-Based Voucher households will be required to move, and HCV households will have the option of remaining with their current landlord with no assistance or locating alternate housing.

-Elderly/disabled families and participants of the Family Self-Sufficiency (FSS) and Homeownership programs are exempt from this activity.
-The transition period begins for existing families identified as over-income on April 1, 2015, and at interim or recertification for families that become over-income after April 1, 2015.
-TLA participant families are also exempted from this activity.
-TLA families have a similar anticipated self-sufficiency trajectory to families participating in the HACSB Homeownership program and Family Self-Sufficiency programs.
+Elderly/disabled households and participants of the Family Self-Sufficiency (FSS) and Homeownership programs are exempt from this activity.
+The transition period begins for existing households identified as over-income on April 1, 2015, and at interim or recertification for households that become over-income after April 1, 2015.
+TLA participant households are also exempted from this activity.
+TLA households have a similar anticipated self-sufficiency trajectory to families participating in the HACSB Homeownership program and Family Self-Sufficiency programs.

-If, during the six-month transition period, an over-income family's income falls below 80% of the AMI, then the family will no longer be considered over-income and will not transition off the program.
+If, during the six-month transition period, an over-income household's income falls below 80% of the AMI, then the household will no longer be considered over-income and will not transition off the program.